Career Growth and Strategy Skills Development and Lifelong Learning

 The idea that you have to wait for a certain job title or a special degree to get the Boss's Toolkit is old news.
 That false idea only keeps you stuck doing endless tasks, waiting for approval that will never arrive.

 The fix for "Doing Mode Brain" isn't more information—it is the Synthesis Check.
-By choosing to see every job as a piece of information in a bigger system, you start working with a level of understanding that no book can teach you.
+Choosing to see every job as a piece of information in a bigger system lets you work with a level of understanding that no book can teach you.

 Stop fixing for right now; start building for the main goal.